stumblefiend/jeremy.pugh/_posts/2024-05-02-seo-benefits-in-documentation.md

 Technical writers often don’t think about it, but their role transcends mere documentation.
 Technical writers wield a unique power to shape the narrative of a product, influencing its visibility and accessibility to the target audience.
 Incorporating Search Engine Optimization (SEO) strategies into product content is not just a choice but a necessity in today's competitive market.

 At New Relic, improving our SEO helped us standardize terminology and drive more conversions through product documentation.
 It also helped the accessibility of our documentation.
-Of course, there are some drawbacks to note, but first, let's delve into why tech writers should embrace SEO tactics:
+Of course, there are some drawbacks to note, but first, let's delve into why tech writers should embrace SEO tactics.

 # The Benefits of SEO in Product Documentation